Graduating from SAO

 - All students must apply for their award once they have completed their course of study.
 This does not happen automatically once you have completed the necessary number of units.

 - Please note that graduations are handled by the Registrar's Department and not by SAO.
 You should also note that the Awards Section have only 4 administrative staff members processing approximately 3,000 applications per Semester, so they keep student correspondence to a minimum!
-Information about graduating can be found on the Registrar's Department website.
+Information about graduating can be found on the Student Operations website.

 - Graduation is a three step process: